 Field labels, placeholder text, and menu items should be in sentence case.

 For RTL (right-to-left) languages, the layout of the picker is mirrored.
-Text is right-aligned while the chevron and checkmark are left-aligned.
+Text and the checkmark are right-aligned while the chevron is left-aligned.

 When the popover menu is closed: